section42/get.mobile.api/README.md

 ### Events Endpoint
 ****
 Allows a client to register/ unregister for push notifications of Api events.
-If the Api fails to make a call to the provided endpoint, the listener is dropped.
 At most 10 listeners can listen for events and therefore any new listener will replace the oldest listener (FIFO).

 URL: /api/events/v4
 Method: POST